 Like humans, dogs come in all shapes and sizes, and many different personalities as well.
 Though there isn't a Meyers-Briggs Test for pups, there are many ways to predict how needy or aloof your potential new puppy might become.
-And while it's often lamented that you can't choose your family, you can choose a canine member of the family to suit your own personality and lifestyle.
+And while it's often lamented that you can't choose your family, you can choose a canine member of the family that suits your own personality and lifestyle.
 Not everyone wants a lap dog who lives for closeness and cuddling, or a waggy-licky lab that just can't believe you've been gone for a whole day at work, and can we pulleeze play now?
 Want the lowdown on the best easy-care, independent puppers for you?
 Here are the top independent dogs that can entertain themselves!

 Charlie Brown's favorite pup is cute, friendly and intelligent.
 But these dogs are also independent hunters and seekers of adventure.
 If permitted, they will escape the yard and be gone for days, pursuing small animals and charming their way into treats from strangers.
 Many a Beagle has had to be reclaimed from the pound and figuratively dragged home.